tub-lsdi/sema-join/docs/docs/corpus-ingestion.md

 This will execute both ingestion steps in sequence:

-- Read all corpus JSON files
+- Read all corpus files
 - Extract and normalize table values
 - Calculate value frequencies
 - Compute co-occurrence statistics